 Registration with the SEC or any state securities authority does not imply a certain level of skill or training.
 The views expressed reflect those of Berkshire Asset Management, LLC (Berkshire) as of the date of this document.
 Any views are subject to change at any time based on market or other conditions, and Berkshire disclaims any responsibility to update such views.
 This information is not intended to be a forecast of future events, a guarantee of future results or investment advice.
-Because investment decisions are based on numerous factors, these views may not be relied upon as an indication of trading intent on behalf of any portfolio.
-The information contained herein has been prepared from sources believed to be reliable but is not guaranteed by Berkshire as to its accuracy or completeness.
+Because investment decisions are based on numerous factors, these views may not be reliable but is not guaranteed by Berkshire as to its accuracy or completeness.
 Index performance discussed is for illustrative purposes only and does not predict or depict performance of any Berkshire investment strategy.
 While index comparisons may be useful to provide a benchmark for a strategy's performance, it must be noted that Berkshire's investments are not limited to the investments comprising the indices.
 Each of the strategy benchmark indices are unmanaged and cannot be purchased directly by investors.
 Risks: Past performance does not guarantee future results.
 All investing carries risk including risk of principal or income loss.
 Dividends are subject to change, are not guaranteed, and may be cut.
 Investing based on dividends alone may not be favorable as it does not include all material risks.
-There is no guarantee any stated (or implied) portfolio or performance objective mentioned by Berkshire can be met.
-Berkshire's equity style may focus its investments in certain sectors or industries, thereby increasing potential volatility relative to other strategies or indices.
+There is no guarantee any stated (or implied) portfolio or performance objective mentioned by Berkshire's investing based on dividends alone may not be favorable as it does not include all material risks.
+There is no guarantee any stated (or implied) portfolio or performance objective mentioned by Berkshire's investing based on dividends alone may not be favorable as it does not include all material risks.
+There is no guarantee any stated (or implied) portfolio or performance objective mentioned by Berkshire's equity style may focus its investments in certain sectors or industries, thereby increasing potential volatility relative to other strate